jackieblaum/eclipsebin/README.md

 ### Overview

 This Python package provides a specialized binning scheme designed to more effectively capture the features of eclipsing binary star light curves.
 Unlike **traditional uniform binning (middle panel)**, which can dilute the crucial details of eclipses, this **non-uniform binning method (right panel)** prioritizes the accurate representation of eclipse events.
+While the default parameters of this package are optimized for detached systems, the binning scheme can also be effectively applied to semi-detached and contact systems by adjusting these parameters.

 ### Key Features